 Kenneth is also an HIV prevention expert, having been a site investigator in the landmark Partners PrEP trial, which was followed by the Partners (PrEP) Demonstration Project and, more recently, the Partners Scale-UP Project.
 He is also a member of the PrEP Technical Working Group of the Ministry of Health, Kenya.
 Recently, Kenneth co-chaired a protocol (MTN-034) to evaluate the safety of and adherence to a vaginal matrix ring containing dapivirine and oral emtricitabine/tenofovir disoproxil fumarate in an African adolescent female population.
 He is co-lead on a randomized trial that tests how HIV self-testing might support PrEP delivery among men and women in Kenya (R01MH113572) and is currently leading the behavioural component of several other multinational studies that are looking into simplifying PrEP delivery.

-Kenneth has over 20 years’ public health leadership experience in diverse HIV and AIDS research settings in sub-Saharan Africa, including working as a Program Director for the Organization of African First Ladies Against HIV/AIDS (Kenyan Chapter).
-He has consulted for organizations such as the World Health Organization and the Network of AIDS Researchers of East and Southern Africa.
-At the IAS, he also sits on the Executive Board.
-Kenneth has authored or co-authored 135 conference abstracts and 122 peer-reviewed manuscripts.
+Kenneth has over 25 years of public health leadership experience gained in diverse HIV and AIDS research settings in central, eastern, southern and western Africa.
+This includes working as a Program Director for the Organization of African First Ladies Against HIV/AIDS (OAFLA – Kenyan Chapter) and consulting for organizations that include the World Health Organization.
+He was recently re-elected to represent Africa on the Governing Council of the IAS, where he also sits on the Executive Board.
+Kenneth has authored or co-authored over 200 peer-reviewed conference abstracts and 160 peer-reviewed manuscripts.